Money Resolutions for the New Year | Mydoh

 4. Check your financial health

-The new year is a great time to review your money situation and make sure it’s healthy.
+The new year is a great time to review your financial health.
 Check your credit score and order a free credit report through Equifax or TransUnion to make sure there are no discrepancies.
 This can also be a teachable moment to explain to your kids what a healthy credit score looks like and why it’s important down the road—they’ll need a good credit score for everything from finding an apartment to even landing a job.
-And speaking of financial health, trim down unnecessary expenses in 2022 by unsubscribing to those subscriptions you really don’t need, never use, or have completely forgotten about.
+And speaking of financial health, trim down unnecessary expenses by unsubscribing to those subscriptions you really don’t need or have completely forgotten about.
 Get your kids to calculate how a $6.99 subscription here and a $15.99 subscription there can add up over the year.
 What else could you do with that money as a family?

 Learn more: What is financial health and why is it important?